FantingHeish/RAG-Pipeline/readmev2.md

 > - Domain-specific QA systems (finance, healthcare, legal)
 > - Hybrid search systems (internal + external knowledge)

-The pipeline is modular, configurable, and extensible, allowing developers to plug in new data sources, retrieval strategies, and evaluation logic.

 </details>

 ## Key Features